 The Planning Commission held a duly advertised public hearing on September 27, 2022, and passed a motion recommending that the City Council approve the proposed amendments.
-The City Council held duly advertised public hearings on November 15, 2022 and December 6, 2022 and approved the amendments.
+The City Council held a duly advertised public hearing on December 6, 2022 and approved the amendments.